sarahdadoun/mixed-messages/README.md

 ## :mag_right: Description

 Created with Javascript, mixed-messages is a program that outputs a random message to the console each time it is executed.
-In this case, it prints inspirational quotes by famous people.
+In this case, it prints quotes from the TV show 'Friends'.

 ## Table of Contents